-There’s nothing that can make you feel alive quite like a great horror game.
+There’s nothing that can make you feel alive quite like a great horror game can.
 Sure, FPS games can provide some high-speed, furious action and open world games may take your breath away when you gaze upon a new horizon, but there’s nothing close to the feeling from playing the best horror games to remind you of your mortality, whether that’s through creeping tension or some loud and proud jump scares.

 Just like their movie counterparts, horror games tend to attract a more niche audience but one that’s still pretty sizeable.
 There’s a reason why so many of them litter Steam: any chance players can get to feel their hearts fall out of their backsides and they will take it.
 It’s led to a lot of half-baked games in recent years to try and entice YouTubers, meaning that there’s a pretty poor ratio of essential scares to jumpscare fodder.